Hexagonal Image Processing in the Context of Machine Learning: Conception of a Biologically Inspired Hexagonal Deep Learning Framework: Fundamentals and methods

-The one-dimensional spiral architecture is then constructed alongside the in Fig. \ref{A_2}c shown numbering, whereas a hexagonal pixel is denoted by a Hexint and a set of $7^n$ Hexints by a Hexarray of order $n$ ($n \in \mathbb{N}_{\geq 0}$) \cite{Middleton2005}.
+The one-dimensional spiral architecture is then constructed alongside the numbering shown in Fig.~\ref{figure:addressing_schemes}c, where a hexagonal pixel is denoted by a Hexint and a set of $7^n$ Hexints is referred to as a Hexarray of order $n$ ($n \in \mathbb{N}_{\geq 0}$) \cite{Middleton2005}.
 As based on SAA, the construction of each Hexarray of order $n$ consists of seven sub-Hexarrays of order $n - 1$.
 The image data itself, however, is stored based on the linewise addressing scheme, and the offsets for each sub-Hexarray are kept depending on the current Hexarray's digits, which assign each Hexint to a unique position inside the Hexarray.
 For transformation, the Hexarray is centered over the given image and interpolated using either nearest-neighbor, bilinear, or bicubic interpolation \cite{Her1994}.
 However, more complex approaches, including hexagonal splines \cite{VanDeVille2004}, are surely existing.

-To allow the processing of Hexarrays other than given by SAA, a sub-Hexarray of order $1$ (Fig. \ref{A_2}b) can be extended by expanding its side length.
-The in \eqref{F_1} shown, on ($x, y$) (Fig. \ref{A_1}b) based hexagonal block $H_N$ with side length $N$ will be hereinafter deployed to support additional kernel sizes.
-The hexagonal block $H_2$ constitutes therefore an SAA-based kernel of order $1$ with size $M$ Hexints in \eqref{F_2}.
+To allow the processing of Hexarrays other than given by SAA, a sub-Hexarray of order $1$ (Fig.~\ref{figure:addressing_schemes}b) can be extended by expanding its side length.
+The in \eqref{equation:H_N} shown, on ($x, y$) (Fig.~\ref{figure:lattice_formats}b) based hexagonal block $H_N$ with side length $N$ will be hereinafter deployed to support additional kernel sizes.
+The hexagonal block $H_2$ constitutes therefore an SAA-based kernel of order $1$ with size $M$ Hexints in \eqref{equation:M}.